 As a partner in the What Matters To Us Harrogate and Rural District Vanguard, Harrogate and District NHS Foundation Trust is developing an innovative new model of care, which will enable patients to be cared for closer to home and reduce their need to attend our Emergency Department.
 We will do this by working within the community in multidisciplinary teams comprising GPs, nursing staff, social care, occupational therapy, physiotherapy, mental health and the voluntary sector.

-We believe all staff members have a part to play in achieving the Trust’s vision of Excellence Every Time.
-Our values have been developed by our staff and patients and provide a framework for our behaviours: we aim to be Respectful, Responsible and Passionate in everything we do.
+We believe all colleagues have a part to play in reflecting our values.
+These have been developed by teams across the Trust and provide a framework for our behaviours: we aim to show Kindness, Integrity, Teamwork and Equality in everything we do.

 Find out more about how our values fit with our overall vision, mission and strategy.